Hit and Run: What Happens When Someone Leaves an Accident Scene?

 - Report the accident within a reasonable timeframe after it happens.

-- Actual contact with the other vehicle caused the crash and injuries, or you had the car accident and hit something other than the hit-and-run vehicle, but that vehicle caused the accident.
+- Actual contact with the other vehicle caused the crash and injuries, or you had a car accident and hit something other than the hit-and-run vehicle, but that vehicle caused the accident.
 You must have a witness to the accident sign an affidavit that confirms this.

 - You are not negligent in identifying the hit-and-run driver.